hofstadter-io/hof/README.md

 Main commands:
-  datamodel             manage, diff, and migrate your data models gen                   create arbitrary files from data with templates and generators flow                  run CUE pipelines with the hof/flow DAG engine mod                   polyglot dependency management based on go mods and MVS
+  datamodel             manage, diff, and migrate your data models gen                   modular and composable code gen: CUE & data + templates = _ flow                  run CUE pipelines with the hof/flow DAG engine fmt                   format any code and manage the formatters mod                   polyglot dependency management based on go mods and MVS

 Additional commands: